variancehammer/CrusadeLogs/DMBSummer21/Dogmata.md

 * June 18th battle vs. Dark Angels.
 Marked for Greatness due to her buffing of the Celestian Sacresants.
 Also earned 3 Saint Points.
 * June 28th battle vs. Mechanicum.
 Absolute beast in combat - 4 XP and Marked for Greatness.
 Earned 1 Saint Point.
 * July 9th - Trial of Faith completed.
 Trial of Righteousness begun.
+* July 14 - Three points from Seed of the Imperium
+* July 16th - Absolute monster vs. Drukhari.
+Killed a Succubus, 5 Wyches, 5 Kabalites, and a Archon (last wound PrayerSmite).
+Recovered Relic.
+Four saint points.